GEMARA KIDDUSHIN ľ PEREK BET

 therefore vindicated Shimshon and Shelomo despite their wives' having converted

-to join the covenant of fate that joins together Am Yisrael resulted in their
+desire to join the covenant of fate that joins together Am Yisrael resulted in

-conversion that generates a status similar to that of a
+rather of partial conversion that lends a status similar to that of a mumar.

 The Status of a Mumar